Cyrus Lovell: Early life

-Lovell was born on September 9, 1804 in Grafton, Vermont to parents Enos and Mary.
+Lovell was born on September 9, 1804, in Grafton, Vermont, to parents Enos and Mary.
 In 1829, Lovell moved to Ann Arbor, Michigan.
 He later moved to Kalamazoo, Michigan, where he started his law career, and in 1832 built the first dwelling in Kalamazoo.

 Career

-In 1836, Lovell moved to Ionia, Michigan and became the first supervisor of the county.
-Lovell was sworn in as a member of the Michigan House of Representatives on January 1, 1849 as a Whig.
+In 1836, Lovell moved to Ionia, Michigan, and became the first supervisor of the county.
+Lovell was sworn in as a member of the Michigan House of Representatives on January 1, 1849, as a Whig.
 In 1855, and until 1856, served as the Speaker of the Michigan House of Representatives as a Republican.
 In 1850, he was a delegate to Michigan state constitutional convention.
 He was the first Republican to do so.
 In 1860 and onward, Lovell was a Democrat, supporting Stephen A. Douglas' presidential run.

 Personal life

-Lovell married Louise Fargo in Washtenaw County in 1831, and together they had at least two children.
+Lovell married Louise Fargo in Washtenaw County in 1831, and together they had at least four children.